The Landscape Award

 The following digital adjustments are acceptable:

-Please note: Just because you can use these criteria below, it does not mean you must use them.
+Just because you can use these criteria, it does not mean you should.
 Many images are ruined by over editing and over-use of plugins.
 If an unedited RAW file is as close to file you submit, you stand a better chance of impressing the judges.

 - Curves & levels or highlight/shadows – minor adjustments